augustss/MicroHs/README.md

 ## Bootstrapping
 The compiler can compile itself.
 To replace `bin/mhs` with a new version, do `make bootstrap`.
-This will recompile the compiler twice and compare the outouts to make sure the new compiler still works.
+This will recompile the compiler twice and compare the outputs to make sure the new compiler still works.

-**NOTE** The GC mark phase currently uses a rather deep stack.
-You might have to increase it on your system.

 # FAQ
 *